W. Patrick Murphy

-W. Patrick Murphy (born 1963) is a career U.S. diplomat.
+Warren Patrick Murphy (born 1963) is a career U.S. diplomat.
 A Senior Foreign Service Officer, he served as the Principal Deputy Assistant Secretary of State for the Bureau of East Asian and Pacific Affairs from 2018 to 2019, fulfilling the duties of Acting Assistant Secretary, and Deputy Assistant Secretary of State for Southeast Asia and Multilateral Affairs, 2016–2018.
 He previously served as Chargé d'affaires and Deputy Chief of Mission in the Kingdoms of Thailand and Lesotho.
 He was nominated on January 16, 2019 to be Ambassador Extraordinary and Plenipotentiary of the United States of America to the Kingdom of Cambodia.
+He was the longest-serving U.S. ambassador to Cambodia in history.

 Early life and education

 Murphy was raised and educated in Vermont, graduating from Brattleboro Union High School (BUHS).
 In 1985, he obtained a B.A. from the University of Vermont in Political Science and Canadian Studies.

 Following his graduation from UVM, Murphy served as a Peace Corps Volunteer in Cameroon and obtained an M.A. in 1991 in International Relations and Canadian Studies from the School of Advanced International Studies (SAIS) at Johns Hopkins University.
 In 2009, Murphy received a M.S. as a distinguished graduate in National Security Strategy from the National War College.